What do we mean by Persistent dumping?

 How Pricing is Decided

-Of course, considering various other factors and to early capture the market the companies may decide to lower the prices even below the marginal cost of the product.
-And thus they may be willing to incur losses on the operations in the short term.
-And this is with a view for getting a substantial foothold in the foreign market.
+Of course, considering various other factors and to early capture the market, the companies may decide to lower the prices even below the marginal cost of the product.
+And thus, they may be willing to incur losses on the operations in the short term.
+And this is intends to get a substantial foothold in the foreign market.
 It means that they charge only what they actually incur for producing one extra unit of that product in the foreign region.
 This price does not cover any of its fixed costs.
-It only takes care of the marginal costs- the cost of the direct material and direct labor involved for production activities.
+It only takes care of the marginal costs- the cost of the direct material and direct labor involved in production activities.

 What are the merits of Persistent Dumping?

 There are a number of advantages of persistent dumping.
 Some of them are:

 Persistent dumping can be very beneficial for the consumers of foreign countries.
 They are able to get products at rock-bottom prices because the dumping company usually sells these products at their marginal cost.
 It may even sell the products at a loss for some time in order to capture the market.
 This also forces the local players and competitors to reduce the prices to sustain and retain their market share.
 In the absence of persistent dumping, the domestic companies would never sell those products at that price point.
 Hence, this dumping and lowering of prices by all lead to a lot of savings for the consumers of that region.

 Many times, persistent dumping leads to the growth of healthy competition and innovation in the region.
 Because of its long-term nature, the local competitors get time to make strategies to fight the foreign competition.
 They can invest in research and development, innovate and create new and better products at a lower cost.
 This creates a win-win situation for the local producers as well as the consumers.